vacp2p/rfc-index/nomos/data-availability-layer.md

 ### Blockchain Data

 The block data is stored by nodes within zones and can be retreived using the [read api](#).
-A block producer, which MAY also be a Nomos data availibility node, MUST choose certificates that need to be added to a new block from the NomosDA mempool in the order it was received.
+A block producer, which is also be a base-layer provider node, MUST choose certificates that need to be added to a new block from the base-layer mempool in the order it was received.
-- A block will contain a list of certificates.
+A block contains a list of VID certificates.
 Once a new block for a zone is created, it MUST be sent to the base layer to be persisted for a short period of time.
 A zone MAY choose to use alternative methods to persist block data, like decentralized storage solutions.
-A data availibilty node will verifiy the certificates of a block recieved is stored in its node memory.
+A provider node will verify the signtures within the block are is also stored in the node memory.
 If the node has the same data, the block SHOULD be persisted.
 If the node does not have the data,